Mimi's Treasure

 In contrast, users primarily motivated by collectibles showed strong initial engagement but dropped off once the reward lost novelty.

-This reinforced a core product principle: engagement holds when progress is tied to identity, not external rewards.
+This reinforced a core product principle: engagement holds when progress is tied to identity rather than external rewards.

 The shelf is just the beginning